An array of brightly-colored eye-healthy vegetables, such as citrus and carrots, laying on a wooden counter.

 Lutein

-Lutein is a famous carotenoid these days and one of the most crucial eye nutrients.
-Many doctors say lutein is absolutely essential for healthy eyes.
-Lutein has been shown to lower the risk of macular degeneration, cataracts and atherosclerosis.
-Lutein-rich foods include veggies and fruits that have orange or yellowish pigments like tomatoes, squash, and carrots.
-Green vegetables such as romaine lettuce and spinach are also high in this healthy carotenoid.
+Lutein is one of the most critical carotenoids for your vision.
+This is because it has been proven to lower the risk of macular degeneration, cataracts, and atherosclerosis.
+Lutein-rich foods include veggies and fruits that have orange or yellowish pigments, like tomatoes, squash, and carrots.
+Green vegetables such as romaine lettuce and spinach are also high in lutein.

 N-Acetyl Cysteine (NAC)